Near ideal decompositions of ideal polygons: Embedded disks and short orthogeodesic decompositions

-Note that if the cut locus was a regular tree of degree $3$, this collection would already consist in an orthogeodesic decomposition.
-If not, the complementary regions contain pieces that need to be broken up further.
+If every vertex of the cut locus has degree exactly $3$, then the orthogeodesics in $\Gamma$ already form an orthogeodesic decomposition of $P$, because each complementary region is elementary.
+When the cut locus has vertices of degree greater than $3$, the complementary regions bounded by $\Gamma$ are no longer elementary and must be further subdivided.
+We now describe a local construction which, for each vertex of degree $m\ge 4$, introduces finitely many additional orthogeodesics so as to complete the decomposition near that vertex.

 To do this, label the $m\geq 4$ geodesic paths $a_1, \hdots, a_m$ from the vertex of the locus to the boundary by choosing $a_1$ arbitrarily and then by choosing an orientation around the vertex.
 Orient $a_1$ from the boundary to the vertex and orient the others from the vertex to the boundary.
 For $k=2, \hdots, m$, choose the $m-1$ homotopy classes $\alpha_k$ of arcs obtained by concatenating $a_1$ and $a_k$ (see Figure \ref{fig:cut}).

 Note that $\alpha_k$ has a unique geodesic minimizer in its homotopy class (with endpoints gliding on the side of the polygon), which is either an orthogeodesic or possibly, for $k=2$ and/or $k=m$, an ideal point.
 In any case its length is always bounded above by $2 r_n$.
 To these we add the orthogeodesics $\beta_k$ homotopic to the concatenation of $a_k^{-1}$ and $a_{k+1}$.